Big Warrior

 Big Warrior or Tustanagee Thlucco (Tvstanagi Rakkē in Mvskokē «Big Warrior» < rak·kē «big») was a principal chief of the Muscogee Nation until his death on March 8, 1825.
 He was referred to as "one of the most powerful Creeks allied with the United States".

 Early life

 Big Warrior was from the town of Tukabatchee.
 His father was of Piankeshaw descent and his mother was Tukabatchee.
 He married a Tukabatchee woman named Tefvhoe.

 The name Tustanagee Thlucco is actually a war title meaning "great warrior," and was given to the man who led all the warriors of a town.
 No other Creek name is recorded for Big Warrior.

 Big Warrior, representing the Upper Creek Towns as Speaker, shared the leadership of the Creek National Council with Little Prince, principal chief of the Lower Towns.
 He is described as having "owned a sizeable plantation which enslaved men, women, and children worked."
+He reportedly kept between 70 or 80 slaves, with one early 20th-century historian holding that he enslaved 300.
 He spoke no English.
 General Thomas Woodward described Big Warrior as the largest man that he had ever seen among the Creeks and as spotted as a leopard.